Traffic and Attacks Rise in Freelance, Media, E-learning and Marijuana Segments

 Attackers quickly identified this trend.
 In the last 10 days attack activity is quickly rising, fueled mostly by ATO attacks, with daily spikes of more than 10 times the levels from a month ago (figure 10).

-In our next blog, we will continue to track the rise of e-commerce and related malicious bot activity as digital patterns continue to shift dramatically during the pandemic.
+In our next blog in the COVID-19 series, we continue to track the rise of malicious bot activity as digital patterns continue to shift dramatically during the pandemic.
 You can subscribe to the PerimeterX blog to stay up to date.